 4. Novar Fishings Conservation Policy

 The Novar Fishings Partnership had set a target that at least 80% of the annual rod catch should be returned safely to the water with a minimum of harm.
-Despite a return rate of 92% in 2017, and a total of only 31 salmon killed by anglers on the entire Alness system (and only 28 in 2016), we are forced to implement the following regulations:
+Despite a return rate of 92% in 2017, and a total of only 31 salmon killed by anglers on the entire Alness system (and only 28 in 2016), the Scottish Government has designated the Alness as Category 3 for 2018, and as a result we have been forced to implement the following regulations: